Skip to main content

 Raising a complaint about an inspection

-8.19 The complaints policy is separate to the responding to inspection report process described in paragraphs 8.7 to 8.13.
+9.6 The complaints policy is separate to the responding to inspection report process described in paragraphs 8.7 to 8.8.
 A complaint made against the conduct of an inspector will not normally delay the publication of an inspection report.

 10. Information

 10.3 On occasion we may receive a request to release information relating to an individual case or service.
-Any individual has the right to request recorded information that we hold, and subject to the statutory requirements of legislation around information handling, to be given a copy of this information.
+Any individual has the right to request recorded information we hold, and subject to the statutory requirements of legislation around information handling, to be given a copy of this information.

 • Safeguard the information we hold, in line with Welsh Government procedures, to ensure high standards of information security and data protection.

 • Respond to requests for information within the established processes and timeframes required by law.
-(There are four laws governing our handling of requests for information, these are the Data Protection Act (DPA) 2018, UK General Data Protection Regulation (UK GDPR), Freedom of Information Act (FOIA) 2000 and Environmental Information Regulations (EIR) 2004.)
+(There are four laws governing our handling of requests for information, these are the Data Protection Act (DPA) 2018, UK General Data Protection Regulation (UK GDPR), Freedom of Information Act (FOIA) 2000 and Environmental Information Regulations (EIR) 2004)

 • Share information appropriately and lawfully, to enhance and re-use our knowledge, work collaboratively and reduce duplication.